jjlim7/my-resume/content/jobs/Secretlab/index.md

 - Architected a data warehouse for advanced analytics, improving data accessibility and supporting data-driven decision-making across the organization.
 - Collaborated across departments to build a feature store and deploy a machine learning model for freight delivery date estimation, resulting in a 12% reduction in delivery delays.
 - Facilitated dimensional modeling and optimized ELT processes with dbt, Fivetran, and Snowflake, achieving a 18.4% decrease in data processing time and enhancing data accuracy by 5%.
+- Maintained and optimized AWS cloud infrastructure using Terraform, achieving a 50% reduction in deployment time and improving resource management efficiency.